jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Briefly, here are the outcomes of the challenges above, using UTC Time.

+Note that the formatted display with the offset also helps visually explain the outcome; it is easier to see why 08:30 comes after 09:00 when the offset context is part of the output.

 For sorting pickup times, the underlying UTC Time value allows proper comparisons, and the indicated offset will format the UTC Time into a string the users will understand (bold highlighting included to emphasize the comparison outcome)

 | UTC Time | Pickup time formatted | Location |